 Skip to main content

-Triggering Scripts
+Triggering scripts

-Scripts can be triggered in 9 ways.
+Scripts can be triggered in the following ways.

 On-demand triggers: